What triggers a SLAPP lawsuit in Switzerland? Gold does

 Valcambi

-Valcambi did not provide a comment to SWI swissinfo.ch on the cases it has brought against Swissaid.
+Valcambi says its case is not about silencing the NGO but setting the record straight.

 In September 2023, Valcambi issued a statement criticising Swiss media for its coverage of the refinery and stating it took legal action against the NGO due to the presence of “47 false statements” in the Swissaid report.
+In a written statement provided to SWI swissinfo.ch on Monday, Valcambi chief operating officer Simone Knobloch argued the case it brought against Swissaid should not be considered a SLAPP.

+“We are not even seeking financial compensation, but only clarification that, in this case, Swissaid acted in an unprofessional and improper manner, and we demand that it cease spreading falsehoods about us,” said Knobloch, who also serves as deputy CEO.
+“We would have openly admitted our mistakes, if there had been any, and immediately taken all measures to address them.”

 The Swiss refinery is widely considered to have a higher risk tolerance than its Alpine-based competitors.
 In October 2023, the refinery parted ways with the Swiss Association of Precious Metals Manufacturers and Traders (ASFCMP) over differences of opinion on best due-diligence practices.
 In January 2025, its membership at the Swiss Better Gold Association was suspended for six months.

-Note: This article was updated on May 5, 2025, to include a response from Valcambi.